Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Invisibility.** You become Invisible until you attack or cast a spell.

-**Restore.** A creature you can see within range (or yourself) regains XdY missing Hit Points where X is your Willpower Modifier and Y is the largest even number that is equal to or lower than your Willpower Value.
+**Restore.** A creature you can see within range (or yourself) regains XdY missing Hit Points where X is your Intuition Modifier and Y is the largest even number that is equal to or lower than your Intuition Value.

 **Telekinesis.** You manipulate a large or smaller creature or object you can see within range.
 You can pose it, utilize it, topple it over, or move it to a place within range.
 The object or creature moves too slowly to deal damage unless you drop it a distance of 1 or more squares or hexagons; make an attack against the creature or object.
 On a hit, both the manipulated creature or object and the target take 1dY Blunt damage per square or hexagon, where Y is 4 for a small creature or object, 8 for a medium creature or object, and 12 for a large creature or object.
 Unless you drop the creature or object, you maintain control over it for 1 minute.